mehanalavimajd/panix/README.md

 Panix is a tiny weight Virtual Dom library . <br>
 Today's Virtual Doms have easy syntax but they are heavy , **very heavy** . <br>
-Panix is one of the most lightweight (~1kb) virtual DOM implementation, and is a learning resource more than a tool you should actually use in production.
+Panix is one of the most lightweight (~1kb) virtual DOM implementations, and is a learning resource more than a tool you should actually use in production.

 ## Installation
 Or if you want to use npm :